-Yes, you guessed it, this is the culprit for those winter dry legs, which is why slathering body butter is like pure salvation – everyone say ahhh.
+Yes, you guessed it, this is the culprit for those dry winter legs, which is why slathering body butter on them is like pure salvation; everyone say, ahhh.

 - dry skin